Call to Schedule Your Immediate Service!(718) 557-9604

 Citrus juice works just as well on hard water stains as vinegar.
 Natural citrus juice has a high acidity that cut through almost any stain.
 When cleaning your faucets, always use fresh citrus juice and not the bottled juice that you find in the store.
 Cut a lemon or lime in half, and rub the cut side against your faucet.
 Depending on the severity of the stains, you might need to scrub the juice onto the surface with a rough sponge.
 Remove the citrus juice from the faucet with cool water or a damp cloth.

-While we suggest that you call one of our professional plumbers for a broken toilet, you don’t need to call us to clean the inside of your faucet.
+While we suggest that you call one of our professional plumbers to fix a broken toilet, you don’t need to call us to clean the inside of your faucet.
 Remove the filter screen and aerator from the faucet, place in a small bowl and cover with vinegar.
 Let those components soak for up to an hour as you wipe down the inside of the faucet with more citrus juice or vinegar.
 Scrub any remaining deposits off the aerator and filter screen with a toothpick or sponge before placing back in the faucet.
 You can call us when you have a broken toilet, but you can do some simple cleaning around your bathroom yourself.

 As you can see, there are several remedies to remove mineral buildup on your sink.
 If these methods don’t work, contact Ariel Services, Inc. to install a brand new sink.
 Over the years, the residue may be too deep to remove and a new sink must be installed.
 Let us check out your sink and provide you with a free estimate.